When you enter a loan or other funding into the Financing page of the forecast, you will see it automatically

 In the Profit and Loss

 Your total interest can be seen in the Interest Expense line.
 The interest you pay on your outstanding debt each month will amount to an annual total.

 Interest is calculated as a percentage of an outstanding debt.
-This means that any increases in debt will raise the interest expense, and any payments made against the debt will reduce the interest expense.
+Any increases in debt will raise the interest expense, and any payments made against the debt will reduce the interest expense.

 If you have entered several loans into the forecast, and they have different interest rates, LivePlan will automatically calculate the total of these individual interest expenses.
 That total is the number you'll see in the Interest Expense line.

 On the Short-Term Debt line of the Balance Sheet, you will see the cumulative total of your short-term debt.
 Any new loans you enter into the forecast will increase this total.
 Any monthly payments you make on the principal will decrease the total.